⚖️ ACE Inhibitors vs ARBs

 Life-Threatening Complication - Critical Safety Difference

-- Higher Risk Groups: Black patients (3x risk), allergy history
+• Higher Risk Groups: Black patients (approximately 3x risk), prior ACE-I angioedema, allergy history

 ⚡ Hyperkalemia